fire-archive/DesignConcepts/chapters/level_01.md

 -   A game has "ends and means": an objective, an outcome, and a set of rules to get there.
 (David Parlett)

--   A game is an activity involving player decisions, seeking objectives within a "limiting context" [i.e. rules].
+-   A game is an activity involving player decisions, seeking objectives with\-in a "limiting context" [i.e. rules].
 (Clark C. Abt)

 -   A game has six properties: it is "free" (playing is optional and not obligatory), "separate" (fixed in space and time, in advance), has an uncertain outcome, is "unproductive" (in the sense of creating neither goods nor wealth — note that wagering **transfers** wealth between players but does not create it), is governed by rules, and is "make believe" (accompanied by an awareness that the game is not Real Life, but is some kind of shared separate "reality").
 (Roger Callois)